Notifications API

 console.log(`Disconnected: ${code} ${reason}`);

-// Reconnect with exponential backoff
+// Otherwise reconnect with exponential backoff.

 });